ccbogel/QualCoder/README.md

 Seriously consider using a virtual environment (commands in point 6 below).
 Not using a virtual environment may affect other Python software you may have installed.

 1. Download and install the Python programming language.
-The minimum version for QualCoder is 3.8.
-I recommend 3.10 for now.
+The minimum recommended version for QualCoder is 3.10.
 [Python3](https://www.python.org/downloads/).
 Download the file (at the bottom of the website) "Windows installer (64-bit)"

 IMPORTANT: in the first window of the installation mark the option "Add Python to PATH"